 The message from the Board of Management

 Craftware grows, we have become more recognizable on the market.
 Therefore, it is important to us that our company is associated with credibility.
-That is the reason why we entrust to you this document.
+That is the reason why we have created these internal guidelines.

 However, we know that life writes different scenarios.
 Regardless of the intentions or respecting the standards, each one of us may find themself in an uncomfortable situation that will raise ethical doubts and bring up many questions.
-“How to behave?
+“How should I behave?
 Am I doing the right thing?”
-Sometimes the decision made in good faith may carry serious consequences, even criminal liability.
+Sometimes the decision made in good faith may carry serious consequences, and even result in criminal liability.
 We hope that the Code of Conduct will help you in recognizing that kind of situation as well as making the right choice.

 We are aware that the Code may touch on complex matters, frequently even sensitive issues.
 We tried to present it understandably by referring to both the provisions and real-life examples.
 We included practical tips in the document on specific situations.
 In the event of difficulties with the interpretation — turn to your leader.
 There is also the Anti-corruption Representative with whom you may consult concerns related to the Code and its usage.

 If a specific situation will raise your particular concern and you will assume that someone tries to bribe you or persuade you to act against the company’s interest, please inform your leader.
 You can also signal this incident using the Help Desk Craftware (Security Incident bookmark Corruption Incident) or apply directly to the Anti-corruption Representative — in person, by phone, or by email.
 You have the right to report the arising situation directly to the Board of Management.